The Town of Claremont is joining with more than 40 Councils in signing up to move to 100% renewables for its contestable energy supply.

 The initial three-year agreement for an estimated $85 million and involving 48 WA Local Governments eclipses a similar project by 46 Victorian Councils.

-for more detials.
+Visit WALGA for more details.